 Report your symptoms daily.

-Before you can access campus buildings each day, you will report your symptoms through the CoVerified app.
+For any participant joining Berklee College of Music or Boston Conservatory at Berklee for a program beginning in June, you will report your symptoms through the CoVerified app each day in order to access our campus buildings.
 You will answer a series of questions to determine whether or not you are cleared to come to campus and whether you can enter Berklee buildings that day.

 All Berklee ID cards will be turned off at 4:00 a.m. each day, and your ID card will not work until you have completed your daily symptom reporting.
 We recommend doing your daily symptom reporting (daily attestation) at least an hour before you need to access campus, if possible.